Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/scp_en.md

 >Note:

->The specific format of parameters srcFile and dstFile are "ip:sdbcmPort@filepath",for example "192.168.20.71:11790@/opt/trunk/test/test_one".
+>The specific format of parameters srcFile and dstFile are "ip:sdbcmPort@filepath",for example "192.168.20.71:11790@/opt/sequoiadb/file".
+The port refers to the port of the sdbcm.

 ##RETURN VALUE##